The Verve: Reunion and Forth (2007–2008)

 Tickets for their six-gig tour in early November 2007 sold out in less than 20 minutes.
-The tour began in Glasgow on 2 November, and included 6 performances at the Carling Academy Glasgow, The Empress Ballroom and the London Roundhouse.
+The tour began in Glasgow on 2 November, and included performances at the Carling Academy Glasgow, The Empress Ballroom and the London Roundhouse.
 Since the 6-gig tour went extremely well in sales, the band booked a second, bigger tour for December.
 They played at O2 arena, the SECC in Glasgow, the Odyssey in Belfast, the Nottingham Arena and Manchester Central.
 Each show from the first and second part of the tour were sold out immediately.
 The band continued touring in 2008.
 They played at most of the biggest summer festivals and a few headline shows all over North America, Europe, Japan and the UK between April and August.
 Including shows at the Coachella Valley Music and Arts Festival, also at the Madison Square Garden Theater, and the Pinkpop festival, Glastonbury Festival, T in the Park, the V Festival, Oxegen Festival, Rock Werchter, Rock am Ring and Rock im Park and The Eden Project Sessions.

-New single "Love Is Noise" was premiered by Zane Lowe on BBC Radio 1 on 23 June.
+New single "Love Is Noise" premiered on Zane Lowe's evening show on BBC Radio 1, on 23 June.
 They performed at the coveted Sunday night slot on the Pyramid Stage at Glastonbury on 29 June, closing the show with the new song.
 The Verve released a free download of a non-album track, "Mover", on 30 June.
 The song had been performed by the band in 1994, but had never seen a proper recording until the reunion.
 The track was available for download from their official website for one week only.

 The band announced the new album's title: Forth, which was released in the UK on 25 August and the following day in North America.
 The album reached No. 1 on the UK Albums Chart on 31 August.
 The lead single "Love Is Noise" was released in the UK on 3 August digitally and one week later (11 August) on its physical form, peaking at No. 4 in the UK.
 The song was a moderate success in Europe, charting at No. 16 in the European chart (with 6 weeks in the Top 20).
 "Rather Be", the second single from the album, was released in November but did not become as successful as "Love Is Noise" was, peaking at number 56 on the UK Singles Chart.